forax/write_your_own_java_framework/COMPANION.md

 ## Java Compiler generics attributes

 Parametrized types, named generics in Java, are verified at compile time but disappear at runtime.
-But in order to allow separate compilation, a library and an application using that library to be compiled independently, the compiler insert the generics declaration into the classfile.
+In order to allow separate compilation ; a library, and an application compiled independently ;
+the compiler insert a special attribute into the classfile.

-These information can be retrieved using the methods following the pattern `getGeneric*()` on the class, method, field, etc.
+These attributes can be retrieved at runtime using the methods following the pattern `getGeneric*()` on the class, method, field, etc.
-By example, the method [Class.getGenericInterfaces()](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/lang/Class.html#getGenericInterfaces()) returns the interfaces of a class as an array of [Type](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/lang/reflect/Type.html).
+For example, the method [Class.getGenericInterfaces()](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/lang/Class.html#getGenericInterfaces()) returns the interfaces of a class as an array of [Type](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/lang/reflect/Type.html).

 A `Type` can be